Where did the technology for digital cameras come from

 Additionally, advancements in image processing algorithms and software enabled cameras to compensate for limitations posed by their smaller size.
 Noise reduction techniques and intelligent auto modes helped ensure that even compact cameras could capture sharp and well-exposed images in a variety of lighting conditions.

-See also Best no mirror digital camera for beginners
+See also Best digital camera under 250 pounds

 In conclusion, the desire to make digital cameras more portable and convenient drove the development of technology that allowed for shrinking the camera size.
 Through the miniaturization of components and the advancement of optical engineering, manufacturers were able to create smaller cameras without compromising on image quality.